The Truth About Large Garbage Bags

 Manufacturers of heavy-duty trash bags tend to know the truth that people are not going to count the number of bags and complete the count with “phantom garbage bags”.
-Yes, that’s the truth!
+Yes, that’s the truth about large garbage bags!
 The actual trash bag count can be well short of what it says on the outside of the box.
 Many popular household brands know that no one is weighing the trash bag thickness and they take advantage of that as well.

 How should one know if they are getting the right trash bag count in the case?